Editor's choice: SmartBiz

 Online lenders also don’t typically offer loans in amounts as high as banks and other traditional lenders.
 And those that do often require extra documentation and have a longer underwriting process.
 If you’re looking for a $500,000 business loan or higher, expect to invest some time in the application.

-Even if your business is in perfect financial health and you have excellent credit, you still might not be able to qualify for a loan if you’re in a high-risk industry.
-Nonprofits typically can only get loans through a community development financial institution (CDFI) and might want to look into grants or crowdfunding instead.
+Even if your business is in perfect financial health and you have excellent credit, you still might not be able to qualify for a loan if you’re in a high-risk industry — and nonprofits typically can only get loans through a community development financial institution (CDFI).

 Here’s what you can generally expect after submitting your application.